ramsundharVenkadesan/CliniClarity/docs/README.md

 * **Immutable Redaction (PDF):** For document visualization, the system utilizes the ReportLab library to draw physical, non-recoverable black boxes over identified PHI coordinates, ensuring sensitive data cannot be recovered via text highlighting or metadata scraping.

-* **Network Hardening:** All reasoning nodes are located in Private Subnets.
-Egress traffic to the Gemini API and PubMed is routed through a central NAT Gateway, providing a single, auditable point for outgoing data.
+* **Customer-Managed Encryption Keys (CMEK):** All temporary data and semantic caching stored in Google Cloud Storage is encrypted at rest using Google Cloud KMS, with rigorous 9-day key rotation schedules and strict 1-day lifecycle deletion rules.

 * **Adversarial Defense:** Every user query is scanned by ProtectAI to detect prompt injections, ensuring the agent cannot be manipulated into revealing system prompts or bypassing clinical guardrails.

-* **Least Privilege:** EC2 nodes are assigned granular IAM roles, granting access only to the specific Pinecone indices and Gemini API keys required for their specific task.
+* **Least Privilege Identity:** Cloud Run services execute under a dedicated Google IAM Service Account (cliniclarity-app-service), granting access only to the specific resources and Firebase administration privileges required for runtime operations.

 ## 👥 The Team
 This product was developed by a cross-functional team with expertise across the full software lifecycle:
-* **Bruno:** Containerization and Infrastructure
-* **Niall:** User research and HIPAA Compliance
 * **Greti:** Compliance Documentation
 * **Ramsundhar:** Cloud Architecture and Agentic AI